MaxBrynolf/dqn-maze/README.md

 3. [Py4J](https://github.com/py4j/py4j)

 Installation:
 1. Create a Java project from the "src" folder, containing all the Java-files.
-Alternatively, run build.sh to generate the .class files.
+Alternatively, run "build.sh" to generate the .class files.
 3. Include Py4J in the project (see [repository](https://github.com/py4j/py4j) for details).
 3. Open the file "Deep Q-learning.ipynb" with Jupyter.